 Why can’t the Graduation Office tell me what I need to graduate when I submit my application?

 - Once you apply for graduation, a graduation analyst will audit your file and send you an official degree audit evaluation within 6–8 weeks.
 Because of the amount of applications we receive, we must process them in the order they are received to ensure they are reviewed within the specified time frame.
 If you have advisement questions that need to be answered before you receive your degree audit evaluation, please schedule an appointment with your faculty advisor or counselor.

 Can I submit my graduation application by fax?

-Graduation applications should be submitted online through your MyCollege account.
+- Graduation applications should be submitted through MyCollege.
 If you have trouble submitting your application online please contact your graduation analyst.

 When will I receive my Degree Audit Evaluation?

 - Students who apply within the graduation application dates published in the class schedule and online will receive their degree audit evaluation within 6-8 weeks.
 The Graduation Office strives to process all applications within that time frame; however, late applications may be delayed.